ethereum-oasis-op/baseline/baseline/core/privacy/README.md

 # @baseline

-Baseline core package.
+Baseline core privacy package.

 ## Installation

-`npm install @baseline`
+`npm install @baseline/privacy`

 ## Building

 You can build the package locally with `npm run build`.
-The build compiles the Baseline utility and its dependencies as a flat file and outputs it to `dist/nats.js`.
+The build compiles the Baseline core privacy package and its dependencies as a flat file and outputs it to `dist/`.